RasheedLewis/Meno/docs/Meno_Roadmap_PRs.md

 **Subtasks**
 - [x] Capture the highlighted band to an off-screen canvas and include the cropped PNG with `lines/:stepIndex/submit`.
 - [x] Add `/api/solver/line` endpoint that forwards snapshots to handwriting OCR (e.g., Mathpix) and normalizes expressions for the solver.
-- [x] Persist solver outcomes with `SessionLineAttempt` (expression, correctness, usefulness, confidence).
+- [x] Persist solver outcomes with `SessionLineAttempt` (expression, confidence, raw payload).
+- [x] Integrate decoded expressions with the step solver (SymPy/CameraMath) to determine correctness/usefulness per attempt.
 - [ ] Update web host UI to show success/failure states, trigger hints, and auto-advance highlight on success.
 - [ ] Mirror the feedback flow on the tablet client (toast/overlay, retry path).
 - [ ] Tests: OCR golden set, solver regression on decoded expressions, UI states for pass/fail.